Michael Sheen: The Way, Nye and A Very Royal Scandal (2024–present)

+On 16 March 2026, it was announced that Sheen would be the new host for the quiz show House of Games after Richard Osman's departure.
+Sheen is set to appear on the second series of The Celebrity Traitors in autumn 2026.

 Welsh National Theatre

-On 10 January 2025, Sheen announced that he had launched a new national theatre for Wales named Welsh National Theatre after the National Theatre Wales was forced to close due to the company's £1.6m funding from the Arts Council of Wales being cut.
+On 10 January 2025, Sheen announced that he had launched a new national theatre for Wales named Welsh National Theatre (WNT) after the National Theatre Wales (NTW) was forced to close due to the company's £1.6m funding from the Arts Council of Wales (ACW) being cut.
 He would personally fund the Welsh National Theatre from the outset as well as taking on the role of artistic director.
+NTW's board requested ACW to transfer £200,000 from its remaining £226,000 in the Transition Fund to WNT to "deliver activity align with the original funding purpose."

-On 2 April 2025, Sheen's Welsh National Theatre (WNT) company revealed plans for their inaugural season with two plays: Thornton Wilder's Our Town told from the Welsh perspective, and a new play by Gary Owen called Owain & Henry, about Owain Glyndŵr's rebellion against the rule of Henry IV of England in the 15th century.
+On 2 April 2025, Sheen's Welsh National Theatre company revealed plans for their inaugural season with two plays: Thornton Wilder's Our Town told from the Welsh perspective, and a new play by Gary Owen called Owain & Henry, about Owain Glyndŵr's rebellion against the rule of Henry IV of England in the 15th century.
 Sheen will star in both plays, as Stage Manager and Owain Glyndŵr respectively.

-On 18 June 2025, it was announced that the company’s first headquarters will be in Swansea’s civic centre, overlooking the beach of Swansea Bay, where Sheen's theatrical journey began.
+On 18 June 2025, it was announced that the company's first headquarters would be in Swansea's civic centre, overlooking the beach of Swansea Bay, where Sheen's theatrical journey began.

 Along with WNT, Sheen also founded Welsh Net – a talent scouting network across Wales to find and develop amateur and professional Welsh talent.
 On 22 September 2025, it was announced that BBC Studios would fund the recruitment of a team of top talent scouts for Welsh Net.

-On 25 September 2025, Matthew Rhys announced his return to the Welsh stage from 16 to 26 November 2025 in the acclaimed one-man play Playing Burton, celebrating the 100th anniversary of Richard Burton's birth and raising funds for the Welsh National Theatre.
+On 25 September 2025, Matthew Rhys announced his return to the Welsh stage from 16 to 26 November 2025 in the one-man play Playing Burton, celebrating the 100th anniversary of Richard Burton's birth and raising funds for the Welsh National Theatre.